iotaledger/TangleSim/README.md

 In order to take into account different conflict perceptions we assign colors to subtangles.
 This mechanism works by having a node that colors messages.
-Each message propagates its color to its descendants ad infinum.
+Each message propagates its color to its descendants ad infinitum.
 If a message has parents with different colors the node deems it invalid and drops it.
 Due to this, it is worth to note, coloring the tangle will create distinct subtangles that can't be combined.
 This basically means that we are creating a simulation of the UTXO dag instead of the message dag.
 Each node in the simulation keeps track of the weight of the colors.
 Each time a message is colored, the weight of its issuer is added to the color weight.